awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 }
 ```

 The optional `mandatory` flag indicates whether COPY should terminate if the file does not exist\.
 The default is `false`\.
-Regardless of any mandatory settings, COPY will terminate if no files are found\.
-In this example, COPY will return an error if any of the files is not found\.
+Regardless of any mandatory settings, COPY terminates if no files are found\.
+In this example, COPY returns an error if any of the files is not found\.
 Unwanted files that might have been picked up if you specified only a key prefix, such as `custdata.backup`, are ignored, because they are not on the manifest\.

 When loading from data files in ORC or Parquet format, a `meta` field is required, as shown in the following example\.